MicrosoftDocs/azure-devops-docs/docs/organizations/settings/about-settings.md

 ::: moniker range="<= tfs-2018"

 **Collection-level settings**
-From the administrative page for a collection, you can configure the settings shown in the following image.
+From the administrative page for a collection, you can configure the settings shown in the following image and listed in the following table.

 > [!NOTE]
 > Project collection settings differ depending on your on-premises TFS version.
 Some settings aren't available for earlier versions of TFS.